kletobias/p2022/_projects/the-tasks-in-every-machine-learning-project-br-tabular-data.md

     - Transform distributions of the variables, where necessary.
 E.g., log transform, binning, normalizing, creating different *views* of the data.
-    - Consider categorical embeddings, especially if using a deep learning model, that can utilize the added information.
+    - Consider categorical embeddings, especially if using a deep learning model that can utilize the added information.
     - Consider libraries like [*automl*](https://github.com/automl) or [*TPOT*](http://epistasislab.github.io/tpot/),
         to help with model selection.
 Results can depend on number of iterations / time given for the algorithm to create pipelines